![]() |

 • If you do not tan in the sun, you are unlikely to tan from the use of this product.

-• Use of a tanning device may not provide a protective base in regards to sun exposure.
+• Use of a tanning device may not provide a protective base in regard to sun exposure.

 b) Requirements for Tanning Devices

-1) Only tanning equipment manufactured in accordance with the provisions set forth in the Code of Federal Regulations (CFR) 21 CFR 1040.20, entitled "Sunlamp products and ultraviolet lamps intended for use in sunlamp products," shall be used in tanning facilities.
+1) Only tanning equipment manufactured in accordance with 21 CFR 1040.20, "Sunlamp products and ultraviolet lamps intended for use in sunlamp products", shall be used in tanning facilities.

-2) Each piece of tanning equipment shall have a timer which complies with the requirements of 21 CFR 1040.20(c)(2).
+2) Each piece of tanning equipment shall have a timer that complies with 21 CFR 1040.20(c)(2).
 The maximum timer interval shall not exceed the manufacturer's maximum recommended exposure time.
-No timer interval shall have an error greater than plus or minus 10% of the maximum timer interval for the product.
+A timer interval shall not have an error greater than plus or minus 10% of the maximum timer interval for the product.

-3) Each piece of tanning equipment shall incorporate a control on the device to enable the consumer to manually terminate radiation without physically disengaging the electrical power or having contact with the ultraviolet lamp or lamp sockets.
+3) Each piece of tanning equipment shall have a control to enable the consumer to manually terminate radiation without physically disengaging the electrical power or having contact with the ultraviolet lamp or lamp sockets.

-4) All tanning equipment electrical circuits shall be listed by the Underwriters Laboratory (UL) or its equivalent.
+4) All tanning equipment electrical circuits shall be labeled with the symbol of the Underwriters Laboratory (UL), Electrical Testing Laboratories (ETL), Applied Research Laboratories (ARL) or Canadian Standards Association (CSA) or an equivalent.

-6) There shall be physical barriers to protect consumers from injury induced by touching or breaking the lamps.
+5) Physical barriers shall be in place to protect consumers from injury induced by touching or breaking the lamps.
 Each ultraviolet lamp shall be shielded to prevent contact with the consumer.
-Plastic sheaths inserted over individual lamps are not acceptable physical barriers to ensure that consumers do not come into contact with lamps.
+Plastic sheaths inserted over individual lamps are not acceptable physical barriers.

-7) Each tanning facility shall be so equipped to dissipate heat that the ambient temperature does not exceed one hundred degrees Fahrenheit (100° F.) or thirty-eight degrees Celsius (38° C.).
+6) Each tanning facility shall be equipped to dissipate heat so that the ambient temperature does not exceed 100° F or 38° C.

-8) Defective or burned-out lamps, bulbs or filters shall be replaced with a type of the same spectral ultraviolet distribution intended for use in that device as specified on the product label on the tanning equipment, or, with lamps or filters that have been determined to meet the requirements and specifications as being "equivalent" in accordance with 21 CFR 1040.20.
+7) Defective or burned-out lamps, bulbs or filters shall be replaced with a lamp, bulb or filter of the same spectral ultraviolet distribution intended for use in that device as specified on the product label on the tanning equipment, or with equivalent lamps, bulbs or filters that have been determined to meet the requirements and specifications of 21 CFR 1040.20.